ddgope/Udacity-Capstone-Heart-Failure-Prediction/README.md

 * Another thing I would try is deploying the best models to the Edge using Azure IoT Edge and enabling logging in the deployed web apps.
 * I would certainly try to deploy the HyperDrive model as well, since the deployment procedure is a bit defferent than the one used for the AutoML model.
 * In the original Research article where this dataset was used it is mentioned that:
-> _Random Forests [...] turned out to be the top performing classifier on the complete dataset_ I would love to further explore on this in order to create a model with higher accuracy that would give better and more reliable results, with potential practical benefits in the field of medicine.
 * The question of how much training data is required for machine learning is always valid and, by all means, the dataset used here is rather small and geographically limited: it contains the medical records of only 299 patients and comes from only a specific geographical area.
 Increasing the sample size can mean higher level of accuracy and more reliable results.
 Plus, a dataset including data from patients from around the world would also be more reliable as it would compensate for factors specific to geographical regions.

 ## References